erutan/sierra-conditions/content/conditions/fire.md

 # Wildfires & Smoke

-## Wildfires
+## Wildfire Information

 [Watch Duty](https://app.watchduty.org) is a non-profit site that provides a map that aggregates fire information from multiple jurisdictions.

-If it seems they are lagging behind, [Cal Fire Incidents](https://www.fire.ca.gov/incidents/) ([map layout](https://www.fire.ca.gov/imapdata/index.html) vs list) has information on fires managed by California.
+Sometimes smaller fires don't show up on watchduty.
+[Cal Fire Incidents](https://www.fire.ca.gov/incidents/) ([map layout](https://www.fire.ca.gov/imapdata/index.html)) has information on fires managed by California.
 If the fire is being managed federally it will show up on Inciweb, check their [map view](https://inciweb.nwcg.gov/) or their [Table of Incidents](https://inciweb.nwcg.gov/accessible-view/).

 [Wildland Fires & Smoke](https://wildlandfiresmoke.net/) has a lot of useful information about both fires and air quality.